 Quaker worship in Harpenden

-Meetings for Worship are held on Sundays at 11.00 am and on Thursdays at 10.45 am.
+Meetings for Worship are held on Sundays at 11.00 am and on the second and fourth Fridays in the month at 7.45 pm.

 The Elders of the Meeting are responsible for ensuring that meetings for worship are held in the right spirit but anyone attending may contribute spoken ministry.
 Meetings are not programmed in advance and there are no special services to mark the events in the Christian calendar.